Commonwealth Bank Logo

 Commonwealth Bank Logo 2020-present

 In 2020, CBA updated its logo for the fifth time.
 A major rebranding was planned several years before the event, but executives were waiting for the right moment.
-They decided that 2020 was the best time for a change, so they turned to M&C Saatchi and Re for help.
+They decided 2020 was the best time to change, so they contacted M&C Saatchi and Re for help.
 They needed to keep the diamond but make it more optimistic.
 The designers solved this problem by removing the black corner and using a bright yellow palette.
 The gradient added dynamics to the static image.
-The name of the bank began to be written separately and in one font.
+The bank’s name began to be written in a single font.

 Font and Colors